-In April 1998, Carr joined the NBAA staff as manager, domestic operations.
-He subsequently was promoted to manager, safety & operations and director, government affairs.
+In April 1998, Carr joined the NBAA staff as manager of domestic operations.
+He subsequently was promoted to manager of safety and operations and director of government affairs.
 In these positions, he monitored and responded to domestic regulatory and legislative initiatives by Congress, FAA, TSA and other government agencies.
 He also provided operational-related assistance for on-demand air carriers and privately operated aircraft.
-Carr is the staff liaison for NBAA's Safety Committee and Security Council, and he also previously served as the liaison for NBAA's Operations Committee (now disbanded).

 Carr is a graduate of Southern Illinois University at Carbondale, where he received a Bachelor of Science degree in aviation management and an Associate of Science degree in aviation flight.
 Prior to his college years, he spent six years in the U.S. Navy.
 As part of his military duties, he worked onboard a nuclear-powered submarine where he was responsible for many aspects of the submarine propulsion system, including the operation, maintenance and repair of the nuclear reactor and support systems.

-Before joining NBAA, Carr was employed by NATA as a specialist in government and industry affairs.
+Before joining NBAA, Carr was employed by the National Air Transportation Association as a specialist in government and industry affairs.
 There, he was responsible for issues affecting FAR Part 135 on-demand air carriers and flight training providers.

 Carr is a commercial, multi-engine, instrument-rated pilot and a certificated flight instructor.